cz0479y/next16-commerce/STEPS.md

 - We have an error right away!
 The authprovider...
 Theres no way to fix this without lots of refactor.
 I suppose we remove this pattern.
 OR!
 Let's not await this, and read it with use() inside components.
 As long as it's suspended, no issue!
 Like params.
 - Add "use cache" and cacheTag to the categories.
 Now it's fast on both about and home, we can remove this suspense boundary and skeleton.
 Worry less about millions of skeletons.
 - One cache key linked to components, no hassle revalidating many different pages.
 - No longer page level static/dynamic.
-And every cached segment will be a part of the statically generated shell from Partial Prerendering, and can also be prefetched for even faster navigations, cached on the CDN.
-That's why pushing my searchParams down like this will give me the biggest PPR shell.
 - That's why my pattern in the home page is good for both composition and PPR.
+I already refactored it alot, and it's making it alot easier for me.
 - Add "use cache" to the category filters.
 Error, search params resolving too high: don't, or use client comps!
 Need to create a bigger static shell.
 Remove suspense.
 - Add "use cache" to all hybrid components after the home refactor.
 Hero, FeaturedProducts, FeaturedCategories.
 Now they're all fast.
 Remove suspense.
 - Add use cache to the Reviews, with cacheLife seconds.
 Keep the suspense.
-- PPR goes down as far as the cache goes, until it meets a dynamic API.
+- And every cached segment will be a part of the statically generated shell from Partial Prerendering, and can also be prefetched for even faster navigations, cached on the CDN.
+PPR goes down as far as the cache goes, until it meets a dynamic API.
+That's why pushing my searchParams down like this will give me the biggest PPR shell.
 - For the Product, it's inside params, so it can't be static.
 But, we can still use generateStaticParams.
 Add an example generateStaticParams.
 - And also use "use cache: remote" to cache it between requests to avoid some server load.
 Inside dynamic API, we still need to add suspense.
 - Can only use cache async functions, but since we already did the donut here it’s not a problem for the modal.
 - Try add use cache to the ProductDetails.
 It fails, exposing our dynamic API.
 Why?
 We have a dynamic dep.
 This is also useful for debugging btw.
 Mark it as dynamic, and slot the dynamic dep.
 - Then, error again!
 Actually, there is no suspense here, and we would be blocking our entire page!
 Add suspense.
 - Let's do some cache gymnastics.
 Weave in dynamic data.
 Same as donut pattern, let's slot this.
 Composable caching.
 This is whats happening all over our app with pages and layouts.
+We could also cache the data, but this is a showcase.
 - Still, warning.
 Every await is now dynamic.
 The user saved product gives us the suspense warning.
 This error is caused because my cookies are not suspended.
 At least now I'll now I wont be blocking any pages.
 A common problem is not knowing why your app feels slow, with cacheComponents, we will be notified where we need a suspense boundary.
 - We could continue this across the whole app, not changing anything in our component tree and structure.
 - Our authProvider does not make it dynamic as long as the components using it are suspended, just like searchParams!